kleinercubs/ImgFact/README.md

 python cluster.py
 ```

-## Dataset Evaluation
+## Dataset Evaluation and Application

-All the codes related to the dataset evaluation are in [evaluation](https://github.com/kleinercubs/ImgFact/tree/main/evaluation).
+All the codes related to the dataset evaluation and application are in [eval_and_app](https://github.com/kleinercubs/ImgFact/tree/main/eval_and_app).

+The evaluation and application are similar.
+The only difference is the information the model received.

 - Generate sub-task datasets by simply run script `generation.sh`.
 - Training and evaluation with different models on different sub-task: